Reno student suspended after call to Nevada congressman

 Amodei’s office could not be reached for comment Monday.

-Christiansen said he went back into school after last Wednesday 17-minute demonstration — one minute for each of victims in the Marjory Stoneman Douglas High School shooting in Parkland Florida last month — feeling like he “did something good.”
+Christiansen said he went back into school after the 17-minute demonstration — one minute for each of victims killed last month in the Marjory Stoneman Douglas High School shooting in Parkland, Florida feeling like he “did something good.”

 “I could have used some better language, but it’s still my right to say that language,” he said.
 “You have the right to say anything to a representative, as long as it’s not threatening.